Carolyn McCall

-Early life and career
+Early life and education

 McCall was born on 13 September 1961 in Bangalore, India.
 Her Scottish father, Arthur McCall, ran the Far East division of a US textile multinational and her Irish-born mother, Colleen McCall, worked for the British High Commission in India.
 She was educated in India and Singapore until her teens, then at a Roman Catholic girls' boarding school in Derbyshire.
-She studied for a BA degree in history and politics at the University of Kent, Canterbury, where she met future husband, Peter Frawley.
-The couple have three children (Emmeline, Max, and Dan) and live in Berkhamsted.
+She studied for a BA degree in history and politics at the University of Kent, Canterbury.

-On graduation she began training as a teacher, completing a year at Holland Park School.
-She then gained a master's degree in politics from the University of London, and subsequently joined construction group Costain.
-She was offered a job on Kevin Kelly's Business magazine.

-McCall was a non-executive director of Lloyds TSB (2008–2009), New Look (1999–2005, a position to which she was reappointed in 2010); and Tesco (2005–2008), a position from which she resigned after Tesco sued The Guardian for libel.
-She was chair of the Business in the Community project Opportunity Now, She has served as president of Women in Advertising and Communications London.
+Career

-Guardian Media Group
+The Guardian

-McCall applied to be a research planner at The Guardian, which she joined in 1986.
+McCall applied to be a research planner at The Guardian.
 As she rose through the Guardian Media Group behind Marland, Management Today magazine called her "one of the toughest operators to have risen through The Guardian Media Group's ranks."

 After rising to become CEO of Guardian Newspapers Ltd (now Guardian News & Media Ltd) in August 2006, she became CEO of the Guardian Media Group.
-During her tenure the Manchester Evening News and regionally based business were sold to Trinity Mirror, and a 49.9% stake in Trader Media Group was sold to Apax Partners, in a deal that valued the business at £1.35bn.
+During her tenure, the Manchester Evening News and regionally-based business were sold to Trinity Mirror.
+A 49.9% stake in Trader Media Group was sold to Apax Partners, in a deal that valued the business at £1.35bn.